umbrew/org.umbrew.hibernate.database.worker.backend/README.md

 This is an alternative back end processor to the current supported "Lucene","JMS" and "JGROUPS" that will store the LuceneWork'ers in a database for later processing by a scheduled job.
 The advantage with the database worker is all workers are stored in a database, and in case of a node is crashing nothing is lost, second the database worker dosen't need to know who is the master or slave.

-The only requirement is that you have to define a job that only run one place in the cluster, but this can be done with Quartz or a [Wildfly HA singleton](https://github.com/wildfly/quickstart/tree/master/cluster-ha-singleton) and possible other ways.
+The only requirement is that you have to define a job that only run in one if the nodes in cluster environment, but this can be done with [Quartz](http://quartz-scheduler.org/) or a [Wildfly HA singleton](https://github.com/wildfly/quickstart/tree/master/cluster-ha-singleton) and possible other ways.

 The backend will both work in single node and clustered environment